-Nine N 1on ths

-Years Ended Ended

-December 31, Se September 30,
+Years Years Ended December 31,

-2012 2013 2013 2014

-(unau dite ed)

-(in thousands)

-Research and development expenses:
+2015 2014 2013

+in thousands))

 Third-party research and development expenses:

-TRC105 \$ 2,063 \$ 3,941 \$ 2,738 \$ 3,129
+TRC105 \$ 20,031 \$ 4,730 \$ 3,941

-TRC102 25 42 12 19
+TRC102 122 25 42

-TRC205 38
+TRC205 277 98

-Total third-party research and development expenses 2,088 3,983 2,750 3,186
+Total third-party research and development expenses 20,430 4,853 3,983

-Unallocated expenses 1,689 2,093 1,566 1,904
+Unallocated expenses 5,250 2,799 2,093

-Total research and development expenses \$ 3,777 \$ 6,076 \$ 4,316 \$ 5,090
+Total research and development expenses \$ 25,680 \$ 7,652 \$ 6,076

-Unallocated expenses consist primarily of our internal personnel costs, facility costs and scientific advisory board related expenses.
+Unallocated expenses consist of our internal personnel costs, facility costs and scientific advisory board related expenses.

-We plan to substantially increase our current level of research and development expenses for the foreseeable future as we: (1) continue Phase 2 development of TRC105 in our initial oncology indications of soft tissue sarcoma, renal cell carcinoma and glioblastoma in combination with approved VEGF inhibitors, (2) expand the development program for TRC105 into large market oncology indications, (3) continue preclinical and initiate clinical development of TRC205 in fibrosis, and (4) contingent upon successful completion of Phase 2 development, initiate Phase 3 development of TRC105 in our initial oncology indications.
+We plan to substantially increase our current level of research and development expenses for the foreseeable future as we: (1) continue development of TRC105 in orphan indications, including initiating a Phase 3 clinical trial in angiosarcoma and a Phase 2 clinical trial in GTN, (2) expand the development program for TRC105 in our additional oncology indications of soft tissue sarcoma, renal cell carcinoma, hepatocellular carcinoma, and glioblastoma in combination with approved VEGF inhibitors, (3) expand the development program for TRC105 into large market oncology indications, and (4) continue preclinical development of TRC205 in fibrosis.

-We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates due to the inherently unpredictable nature of preclinical and clinical development.
-Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
-We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product candidate's commercial potential.
+We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates due to the inherently unpredictable nature of preclinical and clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
+We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical potential.
 We will need to raise substantial additional capital in the future.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.